jbloomlab/MeV_SSPE_Dynamics/README.md

 ## Methods

 We performed all bioinformatic analysis of the RNA sequencing of tissue samples isolated from the brain using a computational pipeline created with the [Snakemake workflow language](https://snakemake.readthedocs.io/en/stable/).
-This pipeline can be found at https://github.com/jbloomlab/MeV_SSPE_Dynamics.
+This pipeline can be found in the [workflow folder](https://github.com/jbloomlab/MeV_SSPE_Dynamics/workflow) of this repository.

 Before aligning reads from the 15 brain isolates, we processed reads by trimming adaptor sequences and low quailty bases with [`fastp`](https://github.com/OpenGene/fastp).
 After trimming the reads, we extracted the viral reads from human reads using a kmer matching approach from [`BBduk`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).